 Below are some of the most frequently asked questions regarding Special Appropriations, ranging from basic questions about the application process to more complex questions regarding our rules and everything in between.
 This list will grow throughout the year based on your questions and the concerns you have, so if your question is not answered here, please email us at email@example.com and we will likely add it to the list.
 Thank you!

 A. Special Appropriations is a fund created by the Associated Students of the University of Washington (ASUW) designed to give back to our student community.
-This is done by directly giving Registered Student Organizations (RSO) funding for throwing performances, putting on workshops, running programs, and other events hosted by students for students.
-It is our goal to bridge the gap between “program idea” and “program implementation” through covering the cost of needed program infrastructure, such as stage, lighting, sound, supporting staff, and venue reservations.
+This is done by directly giving Registered Student Organizations (RSOs) funding for putting on performances, workshops, programs, and other events hosted by students, for students.
+It is our goal to bridge the gap between “program planning” and “program implementation” through covering the cost of necessary program infrastructure such as stages, lighting, sound equipment, support staff, and venue reservations.

 A. YES.
-There are no other alternatives; you must be part of a Registered Student Organization to apply for funding through Special Appropriations (we want to make sure we are giving our money to students after all).
-You can register your organization through the Student Activities Office – see http://depts.washington.edu/sao/ for more information.
+There are no other alternatives; you must be part of a RSO to apply for funding through Special Appropriations (We want to make sure we are giving our money to students after all).
+You can register your organization through the Student Activities Office.

 A. The committee uses a comprehensive set of criteria to determine how much a RSO will receive.
-While we look at such things as cost per student, number of cosponsors, correlation between the mission of the RSO and the mission of ASUW etc, we also look at the intangibles, like “the fun factor”.
-All these criteria can be condensed into 4 primary points;
+While we look at such things as cost per student, number of co-sponsors, correlation between the mission of the RSO and the mission of ASUW and more, we also look at the intangibles like “fun factor.”
+All these criteria can be condensed into five primary points: